Mathias2204/Data_Science_MK/README.md

+# Data Science Funtamentals
-# Course Data Science Funtaments, University of Bern
+## Data Science course for chemists and biochemists at University of Bern
-## This folder contains:
+### This folder contains:
 - edited notebooks
 - solutions of coding tasks